What Am I Living For?

 Some live for fame, only to find that it is a fleeting thing.
 Those who were famous 50 years ago are barely remembered now, and only by a few.

-Still others live for family.
-And yet, as noble as that may seem, we can't help wondering if there is anything greater that makes life meaningful.
+Still, others live for family.
+Yet, as noble as that may seem, we can't help wondering if there is anything greater that makes life meaningful.

 I. Christ Our Life